City of Winnipeg Studying Regulatory Licensing Requirements

 I am very pleased to have the Winnipeg Public Service fully engaged in studying options for implementing regulatory licensing requirements for single family homes that rent rooms.

-North Bay, Ontario:
+North Bay, ON:

-My thanks to the hard working volunteers of the Fort Richmond-University Heights Neighbourhood Association, and to the many residents in surrounding communities who have reported concerns about rental housing to 311.
+My sincere thanks to the hard working volunteers of the Fort Richmond-University Heights Neighbourhood Association, and to the many residents in surrounding communities who have reported concerns about rental housing to 311.
 Your actions are making a tremendous difference in this horrific issue.
 If you observe potential by-law infractions, please report them to 311.

 To learn more about ongoing efforts to combat illegal housing, please visit my website: